suneeta-mall/suneeta-mall.github.io/_posts/2019-12-23-Reproducible-ml-pipeline-k8s.md

 ```

 This pipeline creates ML workflow, with artifact dependency shown in above figure 7, wherein full provenance across
-data, processes and outcome is maintained along with respective lineage.
+data, processes, and outcomes are maintained along with respective lineage.

 ---